QCB Certificate Requirements

 Admission to the Program

 Students are admitted to the program after they have chosen a concentration and consulted with the program committee in May of their sophomore year.
 The program committee will also assist students in selecting a laboratory for their junior independent and thesis work.
 Admission requires the completion of prerequisites listed below.
-The course of study is structured upon department concentration, plus junior and senior independent work in genomics or quantitative and computational biology.
-Electives are chosen in consultation with the advisor.
+Electives are chosen in consultation with the adviser.